tusharseth1990/DMS/README.md

 debug.enabled=true
 other.unrelated.key=shouldNotAppear

 Kindly upload it to the directory.path folder location.
-For understanding, I am uploading the sample as per the sample.
+For understanding, I am uploading the sample example.properties as per the sample.

 Also while running the client make sure the command line argument is passed.
 Attaching local config screenshots